mlundine/Shoreline_Extraction_GAN/README.md

 ![timeseries](/images/make_timeseries_screen.JPG)

-Type in your site name.
+* Type in your site name.
 If your transects were oriented in the opposite direction of the ocean/sea/lake, check switch transect direction.

-Next, hit Create Timeseries.
+* Next, hit Create Timeseries.
 This will ask for the shapefile containing all of the shorelines.

-Next, it will ask for your transect shapefile.
+* Next, it will ask for your transect shapefile.

-Next, you need to tell it where to save the timeseries data.
+* Next, you need to tell it where to save the timeseries data.
+Make a new folder for this.

-Best to make a new directory to save this stuff to:

-* Raw timeseries data (datetime, northings, eastings, cross-shore distance)
-* Raw timeseries figure
+	** Raw timeseries data (datetime, northings, eastings, cross-shore distance) ** Raw timeseries figure
-* Raw timeseries with yearly linear trend figure
+	** Raw timeseries with yearly linear trend figure
-* 3-month, 6-month, and yearly running means with linear trend figure
-* Power spectrum figure
+	** 3-month, 6-month, and yearly running means with linear trend figure ** Power spectrum figure
-* 3-month running mean with NAO figure
+	** 3-month running mean with NAO figure
-* De-trended timeseries figure
+	** De-trended timeseries figure
-* Yearly trend data (datetime, predicted cross-shore distance, residual)
+	** Yearly trend data (datetime, predicted cross-shore distance, residual)

-This tool will also make a new transects shapefile with the yearly trend values added as a field.
+* This tool will also make a new transects shapefile with the yearly trend values added as a field.
-This file will be saved in the same directory as the original transect shapefile.
+* This file will be saved in the same directory as the original transect shapefile.

 # Project Timeseries